weaveworks/weave/site/faq.md

 The simplest way to accomplish this would be to run Weave on the host and then run, `weave expose` to expose the network to any running containers.
 See [Integrating a Network Host](/site/using-weave/host-network-integration.md) If this is not possible, you could also  expose a port on the container on host B and then connect to it.

-You can read about exposing ports in [Service Exporting](/site/using-weave/service-export.md).
+You can read about exposing ports in [Exporting Services](/site/using-weave/service-management.md#exporting).

 **Q: Why am I seeing the same IP address assigned to two different containers on different hosts?**